 S Sit Up Straight Students are expected to demonstrate good posture at all times.
 Students should not ever have their heads down on their desks unless they have been given permission to do so.
 When sitting, students should have their bottoms in their chair and feet on the floor.
 When standing, students should have equal weight on both feet.
 Student's hands should always be in productive positions and not in their pockets or underneath the desk.
 L Listen and Participate Oak Park Prep scholars learn by listening to their teachers and peers and asking and answering questions when called upon.
 Respectful interactions and enthusiasm are key components of learning which happen when scholars listen and participate throughout each class.
 A Always be on task Oak Park Prep scholars are expected to be on task 100% of the time with very few reminders by teachers.
 Students should ask and answer questions by raising their hands and waiting to be called on by the teacher.
-N The most effective learning environments are positive and supportive - this is why encouragement eNcourage other scholars is an important part of SLANT expectations.
-When students struggle to answer a question or complete a problem their teammates are asked to send the scholar positive energy by giving them "snaps" rather than rolling their eyes, tuning out, or yelling out the answer.
-Teamwork and encouragement are the norm at Oak Park Prep.
-T Track the Speaker Students are expected to track the speaker at all times.
+N eNcourage other scholars complete a problem their teammates are asked to send the scholar positive energy by giving them "snaps" rather than rolling their eves tuning out or velling out the answer.
+Teamwork and T Track the Speaker Students are expected to track the speaker at all times.
 When the teacher is talking, scholars need to track the teacher with their eyes.
 Scholars should also track any student who has been given permission to speak by the teacher.
 Tracking helps students to stay on task, to concentrate, and to be polite.